eoscanada/pitreos/README.md

 * Unassigned chunks in sparse files are not even read or written to
 * Chunks with data are compressed before transfer
 * Caching can be enabled to keep any downloaded/uploaded chunk locally and quickly restore your files.
+* Chunks are not uploaded again if the same content exist at the same destination (with the same backup path)

 # How to install ?